Wardrobe of Mary, Queen of Scots: Making gifts for Queen Elizabeth

+Elizabeth was pleased with one present received from Mary, and in September 1575 she sent Robert Beale to Mary's keeper, the Earl of Shrewsbury, who mentioned her gracious acceptance, and Beale brought Mary a gift of a jewel depicting the story of Pyramus and Thisbe.

 Mary gave Elizabeth a skirt front or devant de cotte in July 1576, made in her household, and followed up with an embroidered casket and a headdress.
 She wrote that if the skirt pleased Elizabeth she could have others made, even more beautiful.
-Mary asked Elizabeth if she would send the pattern of the high necked bodice she wore, "un patron d'un de voz corps a haut collet" for her to copy.
+Mary asked Elizabeth if she would send the pattern of the high necked bodice she wore, "un patron d'un de voz corps à haut collet" for her to copy.

+The French ambassador's secretary, Monsieur Arnault, Jean Arnault de Cherelles (died 1637), discussed Mary's letters and packages with her gifts for Elizabeth in a letter to Archbishop Beaton in February 1577.
+He mentioned a "devant de cotte", a skirt front, and a "pourpoint fort bien elabouré", a richly embroidered doublet.
+Francis Walsingham would inspect the packages before the ambassador gave them to Elizabeth.

+Mary embroidered a vest for James VI in 1579, but when her secretary Claude Nau came Scotland in June he was not permitted to deliver her gift.
 Mary provided clothes for some of the women in her household.
 When she was at Worksop Manor in September 1583, she wrote to "Bess Pierpont", who was at home with her family.
-Mary was having a black gown made for her and had ordered her a "garniture", presumably of wire-work and jewellery, from London.
+Mary was having a black gown made for her and had ordered her a "garniture" to wear with it, either of wire-work and jewellery or a woven trimming, from London.

 In 1584, Mary asked the French ambassador in London, Michel de Castelnau to take special care of her secret correspondence and pay the couriers well.
 He should pretend the money was for gold and silver embroidery thread he sent to her.
 His wife, Marie, sent her coifs to wear on her head in March 1585.

+A gown for Lady Cobham

+Mary found an ally in Anne Howard, Countess of Arundel.
+She had family connections in the north of England and could help get Mary's letters delivered in Scotland.
+In 1585, Mary wanted write to Frances, Lady Cobham and make her a gift of silk and velvet for a gown.
+Mary hoped the Countess of Arundel would buy the fabrics and give them to Cobham if this was appropriate.
+The French ambassador Castelnau would reimburse the Countess of Arundel.